sturoscy-personal/esgf-roadmap/roadmap.md

 - **T1.3** Write the versioning, tagging and release specification that all software will be committed and released under
 - **T1.4** Assign repository managers and write specifications for code-review and acceptance
 - **T1.5** Agree data model for search
+- **T1.6** Agree policy for data retractions where data is replicated

 ### *Acceptance criteria*